-The skill and time required to edit or proofread a document can vary depending on the type of document; the level of edit required; and the editor's experience, skills and knowledge.
+The skill and time required to edit or proofread a document can vary depending on the type of document; the level of edit required; and the editor's qualifications, experience, skills and knowledge.

 Wendy consistently produces work of high quality.
 She is accommodating of requests, and delivers outstanding work under tight deadlines.
 Wendy is a very conscientious and dedicated person.
 She works extremely well with her clients and always endeavours to produce the best results for them.

 No two editors will edit a document in exactly the same way.
 Therefore, comparing quotes purely on price can be misleading, and knowing an editor's hourly rate is of little use because editors work at different speeds.